 On impulse, I grabbed a bag of Julio’s chips and paid for them along with my salsa.
 I tore the bag open as soon as I got home.
 After carefully tasting and considering one or two chips, I wondered how in the world I never knew these chips existed before.
 They’re just so much yummier than any other bagged grocery store chip I’ve found.

-What Makes Julio's Chips so Special?
+What Makes Julio's Chips So Special?

 There's just something about these chips!
 At first glance, Julio's Chips seem like all the rest.
 Like most tortilla chips, Julio’s chips start out as corn tortillas.
 Also, like most other tortilla chips, they’re cut into triangles and fried to a crispy crunch.

 One trait I like is that the chips are not too thick and not too thin.
 Also, they have no traces of greasiness.
 They are dusted with a reddish-brown, lightly spiced salt.
-According to the company's website, Julio's Tortilla Chips are seasoned with a combination of garlic, paprika, cumin and lime.
-The four seasonings must be very equally used, because I don't not taste any of these specifically, nor does one overpower the rest.
+According to the company's website, Julio's Tortilla Chips are seasoned with a combination of garlic, paprika, cumin, and lime.
+The four seasonings must be very equally used, because I do not taste any of these specifically, nor does one overpower the rest.